crcollver/bandcamp-group-listen/README.md

 ## Improvements

-- [ ] Cloud function for calculating online users in a room.
+- [x] Cloud function for calculating online users in a room.
 Downloading entire status node and counting children is not feasible.
+This feature will most likely only be for public rooms.

 - [ ] Username/picture preview of who is currently in rooms (limit of 3 or so)